afri-bit/vsconan/doc/FEATURES.md

 * Dirty package
   * Show list of dirty packages
   * Open in Explorer
 * Filter list of binary packages that belong to a recipe based on a remote

+### Conan - Package Revision
+* Show list of binary packages revision from a package
+* Open in Explorer
+* Open in VS Code
+* Remove package
+* Filter list of binary packages that belong to a recipe based on a remote

 ### Conan - Profile